ridamir039-rgb/CyberAware-Map/README.md

 ## 👨‍💻 Team

-> Developed by Rida and Sidra Maryam,  Computer Science students passionate about cybersecurity, frontend engineering, and data storytelling.
+> Developed by Rida Mir and Sidra Maryam,  Computer Science students passionate about cybersecurity, frontend engineering, and data storytelling.

 ## 🔗 Links